edHelper.com

 Foxes

 3 Famous for their boldness, foxes have a love-and-hate relationship with farmers around the world.
 On one hand, foxes kill mice and other rodents that are harmful to crops.
-On the other hand, foxes often sneak inside a farmhouse to attack farm animals and steal their eggs.
+On the other hand, foxes often sneak inside a farmhouse to attack farm animals and steal eggs.
 So, you see, farmers cannot afford to get rid of foxes even though these intelligent, sly animals are constantly their source of headaches.

 Paragraphs 4 to 5: